Brest Fortress: August 1941

 During a journey to different parts of the Eastern front, Hitler and Mussolini visited the fortress on 26 August 1941.
 Strong security measures were in place.

 Legacy

 War memorial complex

 In the late 1960s, the construction of the war memorial complex "Brest Hero Fortress" was started.
 The complex was opened on 25 September 1971.
 The memorial complex is a national place of grief and pride, a popular tourist attraction.
-It comprises the barracks, gunpowder bunkers, forts and other fortifications, the museum of the defence, located on the site of the old fortress, along with the new monumental structures: the Main Entrance, the Obelisk, the Main Monument, the sculpture "Thirst".
+It comprises the barracks, gunpowder bunkers, forts and other fortifications, the Museum of the Defence of Brest Fortress, located on the site of the old fortress, along with the new monumental structures: the Main Entrance, the Obelisk, the Main Monument, the sculpture "Thirst".

 The centre of the complex is officially known as Ceremonial Square.

 Tentative World Heritage site

 This site was added to the UNESCO World Heritage Tentative List on 30 January 2004, in the Cultural category.
 It was removed from the list in 2016.
 In 2024, it was added to the list again, as a transnational nomination of memorials to the Great Patriotic War together with Russia's Mamayev Kurgan.
 Preservation and development is being carried out by the Brest Fortress Development Foundation.